questaware/microemacs/src/microemacs.md

   *The Commands*
   (The commands may be listed by pressing M-A CR.)
   (All commands can be aborted by pressing ^G)

+	*Strings in scripts*
+	Arguments to commands are strings delimited by white space.
+	A string can be enclosed in single or double quotes which are stripped off.
+	Within a string ~{rnltb} denote respectively CR,NL,^L,TAB,BS.

 abort-command                 abort to the command line add-global-mode          M-M  Add colours or modes to the default mode